Ian Kershaw — Hitler

-- The actual nature of Hitler’s relations with his niece would not probably be submitted in the long run, and all the history have is doubtful accounts and speculations.
-At the same time, it’s beyond argument that Hitler had emotional dependence from a woman, Geli Raubal for the first time in his life (apart from his love to his mother Klara)
+- The actual nature of Hitler’s relations with his niece would not probably be submitted in the long run, and all the history has is doubtful accounts and speculations.
+At the same time, it’s beyond argument that Hitler had emotional dependence on a woman, Geli Raubal for the first time in his life (apart from his love for his mother Klara)

 It was different with Geli.
 Whatever the exact nature of the relationship – and all accounts are based heavily upon guesswork and hearsay – it seems certain that Hitler, for the first and only time in his life (if we leave his mother out of consideration), became emotionally dependent on a woman.
 Whether his involvement with Geli was explicitly sexual cannot be known beyond doubt

 Despite the after-war speculations and the well-known historical ‘Reichstag fire’ euphemism, Ian Kershaw did not find strong proofs that the sabotage itself was fabricated by the Nazis.
 The book deepens into the issue and takes us to a conclusion that the Nazi powers used the accident and distorted the in fact motives of Marinus van der Lubbe, who was fanatic indeed.
 Hitler did fell into a hysterical state and formed a myth about the communist revolution and an assault on the German nationality, which in this respect has to be defended.